 For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord.

-Considering this, we might conclude it’s all about the gift, and accepting the gift is all about choice.
+Taking this to heart, we might conclude it’s all about the gift.
+And accepting the gift is all about choice.
 We can take it or leave it.

 While an element of truth exists in the “take or leave it” approach, the gift is not a choice.
 It’s given to the redeemed, who do not consider the offer or ponder refusal.
 The choice was already made—it was God’s choice to give the redeemed eternal life.
 The choice of the redeemed is to follow Christ.
 And yet, even that is really no choice at all.

-Scripture doesn't offer a choice.
-Jesus didn't give permission to determine our own method of salvation.
+Scripture does not offer a choice.
+Jesus did not give permission to determine our own method of salvation.
 A back-up plan doesn’t exist.
 Yet the clear command gets turned into something resembling a choice.

 What does the Bible tell us about making a choice?
 Another verse remembered—and revised—by Christians goes something like this: Choose this day whom you will serve, but as for me and my house, we will serve the Lord.

 14 “Now therefore fear the LORD and serve him in sincerity and in faithfulness.
 Put away the gods that your fathers served beyond the River and in Egypt, and serve the LORD.
 15 And if it is evil in your eyes to serve the LORD, choose this day whom you will serve, whether the gods your fathers served in the region beyond the River, or the gods of the Amorites in whose land you dwell.
 But as for me and my house, we will serve the LORD.”

 Joshua gave the tribes of Israel a message from God.
 And then he told them what to do.
 If they didn’t want to, Joshua said, then they could choose something different.
 Something that hadn’t worked in the past.
 Something that would lead to death.
 The command was to serve God.
 The alternative was death.